 - Goats Rue

-It is vital that you consult with a lactation consultant to determine why you have a low supply.
+You must consult a lactation consultant to determine why you have a low supply.
 It may be something that can be easily remedied.

 Breast Milk Storage Guidelines

-If you choose to express milk, then it is imperative that you store the milk correctly.
+If you choose to express milk, then you must store the milk correctly.
 Below are some breast milk storage guidelines for breast milk expression and storage.

 Equipment needed for power pumping: